marceloribeiro19/Car-Black-Box/README.md

 ## Conclusion

 The ASM330LHB IMU driver for the Raspberry Pi 4 is a powerful tool for the automotive industry, offering precise orientation tracking and robust data logging capabilities.
 Its ability to replay vehicle movements in the event of a crash makes it an invaluable asset for accident analysis and safety improvement.

-For more detailed instructions on installation and configuration, please refer to the comprehensive user manual provided in the driver repository.